 The mission to reach the Gentiles was entrusted to His apostles as one of His final commandments to them.
 He had trained them by getting them to preach and teach and heal among the Jews FIRST.
 Now they were ready for a greater mission.

 “Therefore go and make disciples of all nations.”
 Matthew 28:19

 “…you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 Acts 1:8

 Did the apostles carry out His instructions.?

 In Acts 8, we see that Philip begins preaching about Jesus in Samaria.
 (Jesus had already begun the work in John 4.
-Remember the Samaritan woman and how many in her village became believers?
-The apostle was merely carrying on the work of Jesus.)
+Remember the Samaritan woman and how the Samaritan village became believers?
+The apostles were merely CARRYING ON the work of Jesus.)

 In Acts 11, we see the disciples begin preaching to Greeks as well.